Cell tower near

 to keep the screen on continuously, or at regular intervals.

 Note!
-Android 6 will only report nearby cell towers when the system Location setting is enabled.
+Android 6+ devices may require that system Location setting is enabled.

 - Proceed — when the fiber should proceed.